retgits/actions/jfrog-cli-go/README.md

 # JFrog CLI for GitHub Actions

 The [JFrog CLI](https://jfrog.com/getcli/) is a compact and smart client that provides a simple interface that automates access to JFrog products simplifying your automation scripts and making them more readable and easier to maintain.
+This version also has `go` installed into the container.

 And now it is available for GitHub actions too!